 As mentioned earlier, herbs like epazote, the succulent purslane and the ground leaves of sassafras have long been flavoring local cuisines.
 The root bark of sassafras is also used to make a distinctive tea.
 Teas brewed from two other wild East Texas plants are acknowledged for their medicinal properties: slippery elm soothes coughs and chickweed prevents scurvy.

 Uses By Native Americans

 The Atakapan tribe resided on the Gulf Coast of Texas near present-day Houston.
 Most of their food came from fishing, agriculture and gathering wild plants.
 They were the first to discover all the edible parts of the American lotus.
 Another larger East Texas tribe, the Caddoes, raised several crops each year and collected pecans, acorns and chestnuts in the forests.
 They could eat acorns without digestive upset because they understood that the nut had to be peeled and then washed and drained three times to remove all the tannic acid.
 The Caddoes also enjoyed wild plums, cherries, mulberries, blackberries and grapes.

-Many of the native plants are more nutritious than the vegetables currently grown for food, according to Scooter Cheatham in the "Encyclopedia of Useful Wild Plants in Texas."
+Many of the native plants that are edible in the wild are more nutritious than the vegetables currently grown for food.
 For example, dandelion greens are a good source of calcium as well as the nutrients that aid in absorption of the mineral.
 Purslane contains omega 3 fatty acids, vitamin C and carotene.
 Some historians credit the survival of the East Texas Indian tribes to their plant-based diet, including much from the wild, when other Texas Native American hunter tribes were wiped out by disease epidemics.